Wednesday, August 15, 2012

 <button class="buttoncls1 buttoncls2">Button with multiple Class</button>

 The above element can be identified by replacing the spaces between the class values with "." .
-The above elements can be located as ".textcls1.textcls2" and ".buttoncls1.buttoncls2" respectively.
+The above elements can be located as ".textcls1.textcls2" and ".buttoncls1.buttoncls2" respectively.3.
+Locate an element using html tag.

 <input id="textid" value="textid" type="text"/>